🚀 Ready to strengthen your startup’s legal foundations? Register for our free webinar here 👉 REGISTER

 Under SAFEs and convertible notes, investors pay upfront but receive shares later, typically during a larger equity investment round.
 One of the benefits of these types of instruments is that they delay the need for a company valuation, as the investment converts based on the valuation at the triggering event.

-We have heard stories (likely cautionary tales, but pertinent nonetheless) of a founder who diluted himself out of his own company because he didn’t keep track of how many shares would be issued when several SAFEs all converted at once.
+We have heard stories (likely cautionary tales, but pertinent nonetheless) about founders who diluted themselves out of their own companies.

 Our friends at CAKE have helpful dilution modelling tools which founders can use to calculate their dilution, taking convertible instruments into account when they do so.